sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 * With the DPUs prepared for reboot, the NPU triggers a platform vendor API to initiate the reboot process for the DPUs.
 Vendor API reboots a single DPU, but the NPU spawns multiple threads to reboot DPUs in parallel.
 If any of the the DPU is stuck or unresponsive, the DPU reboot platform API should attempt a cold boot or power cycle to recover it.

-* DPUs will send an acknowledgment to the NPU and then undergo a reboot.
-After receiving the acknowledgment from the DPUs, the NPU will proceed to reboot itself to complete the overall reboot procedure.
+* After all the DPUs have rebooted and responded to the platform's reboot vendor API, the NPU will proceed with its own reboot to complete the overall reboot process.
 The vendor-specific reboot API should include an error handling mechanism to manage DPU reboot failures.
 Additionally log all the failures.
 DPUs will be in DPU_READY state, if the reboot happened successfully.

 * Upon successful reboot, the NPU resumes operation.
 As part of the post-reboot process, the NPU may choose to rescan the PCI devices.
 This rescan operation, performed either by invoking vendor API or by echoing '1' to the /sys/bus/pci/rescan file, ensures that all PCI devices are properly